Anti-social behaviour

 Harassment

 Harassment covers behaviour of an offensive nature intended to disturb or upset.
-In the legal sense, it is repetitive and intentional behaviour which is threatening or disturbing.
+In the legal sense, it is repetitive and intentional behaviour that is threatening or disturbing.

 What is harassment?